WebOfTrustInfo/rwot2-id2020/draft-documents/the-insecurity-of-charging-for-security-and-how-it-relates-to-decentralized-identifiers.md

 The function that this component performs, the "verification" of the data that's associated with a DID, can and should be performed by the user's own device (e.g., a cellphone) at zero effective cost through the use of thin client technology.
 Outsourcing this task to anyone else compromises the security of the system by introducing a totally unnecessary trusted third-party.

-Furthermore, as shown by the comparison between CAs and Let's Encrypt, __if the implementation of this component involves any cost,__ then it suggests that people are being ripped off by some dishonest company for no reason.
+Furthermore, as with the comparison between CAs and Let's Encrypt, __if the implementation of this component involves any cost,__ then it suggests that people are being ripped off by some dishonest company for no reason.

 ## The architecture for DIDs already exists